voborgus/lmru--tech/content/en/_index.md

 {{< blocks/lead color="primary" >}}
 **Leroy Merlin Russia is the leading Do It Yourself retail company.**

-We are making affordable for everyone the repair and improve their homes.
+We companion clients in creating safety and comfort at home in any way convenient for them, regardless of the world situation.

 {{< /blocks/lead >}}